lisakawai/music_transformation/index.md

 ## Direction of melodic motion
-Fraction of melodic intervals that are rising in pitch.
-Set to zero if no rising or falling melodic intervals are found.
+The fraction of melodic intervals that are rising in pitch.
+It is set to zero if no rising or falling melodic intervals are found.

 The rising-pitch intervals are shown in red and the others are in blue.
-The results indicate that the model is successfully change the ratio of direction of melodic motion.
+The results indicate that the model successfully changes the ratio of the direction of melodic motion.

 ||→Decrease the rising-pitch intervals→||
 |:-:|:-:|:-:|
 |<img src="figs/single_attribute/Direction_of_Melodic_Motion/ours/reels_simple_chords_418.mid_2_0.png"><br><audio controls><source src="mp3/single_attribute/Direction_of_Melodic_Motion/ours/reels_simple_chords_418.mid_2_0.mp3"></audi>?|<img src="figs/single_attribute/Direction_of_Melodic_Motion/ours/reels_simple_chords_418.mid_2_0_Direction_of_Melodic_Motion_-0.90567.png"><br><audio controls><source src="mp3/single_attribute/Direction_of_Melodic_Motion/ours/reels_simple_chords_418.mid_2_0_Direction_of_Melodic_Motion_-0.90567.mp3"></audio>|<img src="figs/single_attribute/Direction_of_Melodic_Motion/ours/reels_simple_chords_418.mid_2_0_Direction_of_Melodic_Motion_-1.4057.png"><br><audio controls><source src="mp3/single_attribute/Direction_of_Melodic_Motion/ours/reels_simple_chords_418.mid_2_0_Direction_of_Melodic_Motion_-1.4057.mp3"></audio>|

 ## Average interval spanned by melodic arcs
-Average melodic interval (in semitones) separating the top note of melodic peaks and the bottom note of adjacent melodic troughs.
+The average melodic interval (in semitones) separating the top note of melodic peaks and the bottom note of adjacent melodic troughs.

 ||→Increase melodic arcs interval span→||